galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 layout: tutorial_hands_on

 title: "Chloroplast genome assembly"
-level: Introductory

 zenodo_link: "http://doi.org/10.5281/zenodo.3567224"

-requirements :
-  type: internal
-  topic_name: Assembly
-  tutorials: Introduction to Galaxy Analyses

-tags:
-- plants
-- assembly

 questions:
   - "How can we assemble a chloroplast genome?"
 objectives:
   - "Assemble a chloroplast genome from long reads"
   - "Polish the assembly with short reads"
   - "Map reads to the assembly and view"
   - "View an annotated assembly"
-time_estimation: "2H"
+time_estimation: "2h"
 key_points:
   - "A chloroplast genome can be assembled with long reads and polished with short reads"
   - "The assembly graph is useful to look at and think about genomic structure, and ambiguity"
   - "We can map raw reads back to the assembly and investigate areas of high or low read coverage"
   - "We can view an assembly, its mapped reads, and its annotations in JBrowse"
 contributors:
   - annasyme
 ---

 # Introduction
 {:.no_toc}